-A person with hope understands that the odds or luck may or may not be in their favor.
+A person with hope understands that odd or luck may or may not be in their favor.
 Their current situation holds no relevance to the hope they have.
-They have a desire to overcome obstacles and meet their goal.
+They have a desire to overcome and meet their goal.

 So, they follow the following process that will make them well set to achieve their desire.

-Step 2: They have or start developing specific strategies to reach the goals they have set.
+Step 2: They start having or developing specific strategies to reach the goals they have set.

 Step 3: They self-motivate and cultivate the ability to find and maintain the motivation to pursue their strategies.

 Step 4: They work out strategies to move away from negative thoughts, so hopelessness does not set in.

 Step 5: Basis learning, feedback and experience they tweak their course of action and move forward towards their goal.

 So, when they do all this, they become more and more hopeful to meet their goals.
 And they build resilience and not stop till their hope becomes reality.